YoungEun Kim

 Single-channel video, stereo sound

-Centering mainly on interview footage of traditional music performers, composers, and researchers, the work reconstructs their different speculations, past records, and ordinary video footages to explore the sounds and sentiments in the score that have been lost or transformed.
-In the process, it raises questions about the staff notation and other forms of musical systems that have become institutionally entrenched as contemporary musical frameworks, while reflecting on today’s traditional music.
+Centered mainly on interviews with traditional music performers, composers, and researchers, the work reconstructs their various speculations on the sounds and sentiments in the score that have been lost or transformed in the process of translation.
+By combining archival materials and ordinary video footage, the work also investigates the colonial history of music education and contemporary musicians’ ambivalence toward what has remained through this educational legacy.
+In doing so, it raises questions about the institutionalization of staff notation and other forms of musical systems that have become entrenched as contemporary musical frameworks, while reflecting on today’s traditional music.

-#5-7 Installation View at SONGEUN, Seoul (Photo by Jihyun Jung
+#1-3 Installation View at SONGEUN, Seoul (Photo by Jihyun Jung)

 2 min Video Excerpt